kienle371999/patricia-tree/README.md

 # Patricia-tree

-This projects implements a simulator to write out the Patricia Tree, represented in this paper [*Fast Mergeable Integer Maps**][paper]
+The project implements a simulator to write out the Patricia Tree, represented in this paper [*Fast Mergeable Integer Maps**][paper]

 ## Build with opam
 Install opam 2.0+ and then off you go: